spurll/cards/readme.md

 ----------

 * There's still a problem in the HTML that causes the page to be slightly too tall (so it scrolls a little even when it shouldn't)
 * TCGPlayer killed DeckBrew integration, so prices are all gone.
-Might have to scrape pages like this: http://shop.tcgplayer.com/magic/product/show?ProductName=life%20//%20death
+Should still be able to scrape pages from the DeckBrew store_url field (such as http://shop.tcgplayer.com/magic/mirrodin/lightning-greaves)
 * Currently all users share the same collection (might not be worth fixing)
+* It's possible that very common, short names won't return results when api.find_card is called (because DeckBrew will only return the first 100 items, and the one we're looking for might not be in the list)

 DeckBrew API
 ============